determined-ai/determined/docs/manage/security/rbac.rst

 .. attention::

-   Only users with the ClusterAdmin role can add/remove users and groups.
+   Only users with the ClusterAdmin role can add or remove users and groups.

-To see user group management UI,
+To manage user groups via the WebUI:

 #.
-Click on your username in the upper left corner.
+View **Admin Settings** by selecting your profile in the upper left corner and then choosing
-#.
-Click "Admin".
+   **Admin**.
 #.
-Click the "Groups" tab at the top.
+Select the **Groups** tab.

-To create new groups, use "New Group" button at the "Groups" screen.
+To create new groups, select **New Group**.

-To delete a group,
+To delete a group:

 #.
-Click triple-dot icon on the right of the group entry.
+Select the triple-dot icon on the right of the group entry.
 #.
-Select "Delete" option in the dropdown.
+Choose **Delete Group**.

 Managing Role Assignments
 =========================